How to Run Effective Meetings and Get Work Done

 According to New York Times bestselling author John Medina, people can only pay attention to one thing for 10 minutes before they start getting antsy about moving on to the next thing.
 Medina’s advice?
 Keep that 10-minute time frame in mind when crafting an effective meeting agenda.

-Aim to complete each item on the agenda within ten minutes and assign any action items before moving on to the next item on the agenda.
-If you're still discussing an agenda item after ten minutes, table the discussion and move on to the next.
+Aim to complete each item on the agenda within 10 minutes, and assign any action items before moving on to the next item on the agenda.
+If you’re still discussing an agenda item after 10 minutes, table the discussion and move on to the next.
 You can finish your original discussion after the meeting with only the necessary parties.

 Active listening is a powerful communication skill that makes it easier to enable better comprehension and meaningful contributions from participants.
 When people listen actively, they’re more engaged and focused on what’s going on in the moment.

 Here are three ways to prepare people for active listening: